Skip to content

 Insecticides are chemicals that kill insects by various mechanisms.
 Depending on the insecticide, you may experience toxicity from ingestion, contact with skin or eyes, or inhalation.
 Toxicity might occur following a single acute event, as well as a short- or long-term exposure.
-If you are concerned about insecticide exposure, call Poison Control to find out your toxicity risk and if you need medical treatment.
+If you are concerned about insecticide exposure, use webPOISONCONTROL or call your poison center to find out your toxicity risk and if you need medical treatment.

 How do insecticides work?